-2.2.8 Light Industrial District (LI)
+2.2.6 Light Industrial District (LI)

-The Light Industrial District is designed to primarily accommodate wholesale activities, warehousing, technology, research, and industrial operations whose external physical effects are restricted to the area of the district and in no manner affect in a detrimental way any of the surrounding districts.
-The Light Industrial district is so structured as to permit, along with any specified uses, the manufacturing, compounding, processing, packaging, assembly, and/or treatment of finished or semi-finished products from previously prepared material.
-It is understood office uses related to established industrial uses are acceptable in this district.
+The Light Industrial District is designed to primarily accommodate wholesale activities, warehousing, technology, research, and industrial operations whose external physical effects are restricted to the area of the district and in no manner affect the surrounding districts in a detrimental way.
+The Light

+Industrial District is structured to permit, along with any specified uses, the manufacturing, compounding, processing, packaging, assembly, and/or treatment of finished or semifinished products from previously prepared material.
+Office uses related to established industrial uses are acceptable in this district, as well as maker's spaces, live/work units, and limited retail operations for items produced on-site.

-2.2.9 General Industrial District (GI)
+2.2.7 General Industrial District (GI)

-The General Industrial District is established primarily for manufacturing, assembling, and fabrication activities including large scale or specialized industrial operations, whose external physical effects will be felt to some degree by surrounding districts.
-The General Industrial district is so structured as to permit, in addition to Light Industrial uses, the manufacturing, processing and compounding of semi-finished or finished products from raw materials.
-It is understood office uses related to established industrial uses are acceptable in this district.
+The General Industrial District is established primarily for manufacturing, assembling, and fabrication activities including large-scale or specialized industrial operations, whose external physical effects will be felt to some degree by surrounding districts.
+The General Industrial district permits industrial uses of greater intensity, including the manufacturing, processing, and compounding of semi-finished or finished products from raw materials, handling and storing hazardous materials, power generation, and Light Industrial uses (excluding residential and retail uses).
+Office uses related to established industrial uses are acceptable in this district.

-2.2.10 Public / Semi-Public District (PSP)
+2.2.8 Recreation / Conservation District (RC)

-The intent of the Public/Semi-Public District is to accommodate public areas available to the residents and businesses of the City.
-These areas are designated to provide the community needed recreation areas, governmental facilities, aesthetics, and environmental protection.
-The protection and enhancement of these areas will be part of shaping the community's identity through, public spaces, memorable architecture, and defining designs.
+The intent of the Recreation / Conservation District is to accommodate public and institutional areas available to the residents and businesses of the City.
+These areas are designated to provide the community recreation areas, schools, libraries, non-profit facilities, governmental facilities, religious institutions, aesthetics, and environmental protection.
+The protection and enhancement of these areas will be part of shaping the community's identity through its public and institutional spaces.